 Taken to ridiculous extremes in an episode of TaleSpin, in which Baloo masquerades as a woman ("Tan-Margret") in order to enter a flying competition.
 One of the other contestants becomes so smitten with "Tan" as to propose marriage, which is obviously rejected; he then spends the rest of the episode trying to kill 'her,' even saying to himself, "If I can't have her, no one will!"

 Another non-romantic example is in the Garfield Thanksgiving Special.
 Garfield was put on a diet the day before Thanksgiving, and thus he's not looking forward to what is usually his favorite holiday.
 When Jon isn't looking, he puts a bunch of garlic on the vegetables that Jon just threw into a pot without cutting, saying something like "If I can't enjoy Thanksgiving dinner, nobody will!" in a rather evil-sounding tone.
+He eventually regrets it after Liz lifted his diet, the reason why he did it since he had to suffer going on a diet during Thanksgiving.

 There's a comic version where he goes even farther; he doesn't just make the dinner nasty, he makes it inedible.
 Instead of garlic, he adds dish soap to the vegetables, and he ruins everything else too.